robertopauletto/javascript/README.md

   <a name="modules--no-webpack-loader-syntax"></a>
   - [10.9](#modules--no-webpack-loader-syntax) Disallow Webpack loader syntax in module import statements.
  eslint: [`import/no-webpack-loader-syntax`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/no-webpack-loader-syntax.md)
-    > Why?
+    > Perchè?
 Since using Webpack syntax in the imports couples the code to a module bundler.
 Prefer using the loader syntax in `webpack.config.js`.

     ```javascript
-    // bad
+    // male
     import fooSass from 'css!sass!foo.scss';
     import barCss from 'style!css!bar.css';

-    // good
+    // bene
     import fooSass from 'foo.scss';
     import barCss from 'bar.css';
     ```